-CHARTING the LifeCourse 🕗 🎂 🕻 🚺 🐠 Tool for Exploring Decision Making Supports This tool was designed to assist individuals and supporters with exploring decision making support needs for each life domain.
-Name of Individual: Name of person completing this form: Relationship to individual (circle one): Self Family Friend Guardian Other: How long have you known the individual?
-For each question below, mark the level of support you need when making and communicating decisions and choices in the Charting the LifeCourse life domains.
-L can decide with I need support I need someone to decide for me DAILY LIFE & EMPLOYMENT Can I decide if or where I want to work?
+Tool for Exploring Decision Making Supports This tool was designed to assist individuals and supporters with explor ing decision making support needs for each life domain Name of Individual: For each question below, mark the level of support you need when making and communicating decisions and choices in the Charting the LifeCourse life domains.
+I can decide with no extra support I need support with my decision I need someone to decide for me O DAILY LIFE & EMPLOYMENT Can I decide if or where I want to work?
 Can I look for and find a job (read ads, apply, use personal contacts)?
 Do I plan what my day will look like?
-Do I decide if I want to learn something new and how to best go Can I make big decisions about money? (open bank account, make big purchases) Do I make everyday purchases? (food, personal items, recreation) Do I pay my bills on time (rent, cell, electric, internet) Do I keep a budget so I know how much money I have to spend?
+Do I decide if I want to learn something new and how to best go about that?
+Can I make big decisions about money? (open bank account, make big purchases) Do I make everyday purchases? (food, personal items, recreation) Do I pay my bills on time (rent, cell, electric, internet) Do I keep a budget so I know how much money I have to spend?
 Am I able to manage the eligibility benefits I receive?
-Do I make sure no one is taking my money or using it for themselves? ( HEALTHY LIVING Do I choose when to go to the doctor or dentist?
+Do I make sure no one is taking my money or using it for themselves?
+O HEALTHY LIVING Do I choose when to go to the doctor or dentist?
 Do I decide/direct what doctors, medical/health clinics, hospitals, specialists or other health care providers I use?
 Can I make health/medical choices for my day-to-day well-being? (check-ups, routine screening, working out, vitamins) Can I make medical choices in serious situations? (surgery, big injury) Can I make medical choices in an emergency?
 Can I take medications as directed or follow a prescribed diet?
 Do I know the reasons why I take my medication?
 Do I understand the consequences if I refuse medical treatment?
 Can I alert others and seek medical help for serious health problems?
 Do I make choices about birth control or pregnancy?
 Do I make choices about drugs or alcohol?
 Do I understand health consequences associated with choosing high risk behaviors (substance abuse, overeating, high-risk sexual activities, etc.)?
 Do I decide where, when, and what to eat?
-Do I understand the need for personal hygiene and dental care? © 2018 UMKC Institute for Human Development, UCEDD.
-More tools and materials at lifecoursetools.com